-As of March 2021, 2.2% of asylum seekers who had arrived in Australia by boat, and settled in Victoria, were living in Greater Geelong (Department of Home Affairs 2021).
+In June 2020, 2.4% of all the asylum seekers who had arrived in Australia by boat were living in Greater Geelong (increased from 1.9% in September 2014) (Department of Immigration and Border Protection 2020).

-Why a focus on refugess and asylum seeker communities?
-We acknowledge that our refugee and asylum seeker communities face unique and complex challenges.
-These include possible experiences of persecution, violence, conflict, detainment, distance and lack of communication with families, visa insecurities, trauma and ongoing mental health issues, financial difficulties and lack of work opportunities.
+Why a focus on Refugee's and Asylum Seekers?
+We acknowledge that our refugee and asylum seeker communities face unique and comple challenges.
+These include possible experiences of persecution, violence, conflict, detain distance and lack of communication with families, visa insecurities, trauma and ongoing m health issues, financial difficulties and lack of work opportunities.
 These challenges are in addition to linguistic and cultural barriers.
-We are committed to working with partner agencies to support our refugee and asylum seeker communities and ensure they are included, welcomed and valued in the Greater Geelong community.
+We are committed to working with partner agence support our refugee and asylum seeker communities and ensure they are included, welcome and valued in the Greater Geelong community.
 Want to know more?
-List of City of Greater Geelong resources and policies that support this objective: Our Community Plan 2021-25 Multicultural Action Plan 2018-2022 Reducing Racism - Community Reporting Tool Multicultural resources Contact: Multicultural Community Development Officer, Healthy Communities 03 5272 4480
+List of City of Greater Geelong resources and policies that support this objective: Our Community Plan 2021- 2025 Multicultural Action Plan 2018 - 2022 Reducing Racism - Community Reporting Tool Multicultural resources Contact: Multicultural Community Development Officer, Healthy Communities PH: 03 5272 4480

-People with disability
+Key Population group People with disability